prr123/cfV2/cfApiV2/README.md

 usage: /listPermGroups

-This program lists all Permission Groups of cloudflare tokens PermGroups are necessary for the cration of tokens.
+This program lists all Permission Groups of cloudflare tokens PermGroups are necessary for the creation of tokens.
+The output can be stored to a file by using the > operator:
+./listPermGroups > $cfDir/listPerms.txt

 ## createTokenFile